MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/email-addresses-and-address-books/Remove-AddressList.md

 Use the Remove-AddressList cmdlet to remove existing address lists.

+In Exchange Online, this cmdlet is available only in the Address Lists role, and by default, the role isn't assigned to any role groups.
+To use this cmdlet, you need to add the Address Lists role to a role group (for example, to the Organization Management role group).
+For more information, see the "Add a role to a role group" section in Manage role groups (https://technet.microsoft.com/library/jj657480.aspx).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX